Categories

 This game is a very simple card game with just a few rules and is simple enough that if you can count to 12, you can play.

 This is one of the games we love so much that we packed it to entertain us in the airports, planes, and trains when we spent 7 months petsitting in Europe.
-We’re also quick to grab the Skip-bo card game in an evening after the boys go to bed.
+Celine and I are also quick to grab the Skip-bo card game in the evening after the boys go to bed to play a few rounds together.

 This card game takes just enough concentration to stay engaging but not enough to get in the way of conversation.